SeanKilleen/seankilleen.github.io/_posts/2015-01-20-thoughts-on-email-signatures.md

 title: 'Some Thoughts on Corporate E-Mail Signatures'
 date: 2015-01-20 09:59:00.000000000 -05:00
-excerpt: "In which I have opinions on things."
 comments: true
 references:
  - title: "Spare us the e-mail yada-yada"